 If you like the plush look and feel of genuine leather, then the French case manufacturer Noreve should be on your radar.
 This one flips open vertically and includes cut-outs for the camera, ports, buttons, and speakers.
 The padded leather comes in your choice of finishes and colors.
 You’ll also find an attractive embossed lining inside, and the snug fit will hold your iPhone 6S Plus safe and secure.
 The closure just slots into place without any snap mechanism or magnets.

-Best known for the Crash Guard bumper, Rhino Shield has been branching out lately, and the PlayProof line of cases is well worth checking out.
-They look like fairly typical slim cases that blend a flexible inner layer with a hard shell outer layer, but Rhino Shield doesn’t do anything by half.
-The PlayProof case can actually handle tumbles from up to 11 feet, even though it’s less than 2mm thick.
+RhinoShield ‘s Bumper Cases are well worth checking out.
+They look like fairly typical slim cases that blend a flexible inner layer with a hard-shell outer layer, but RhinoShield doesn’t do anything by half.
+The Bumper Case can actually handle tumbles from up to 11 feet, even though it’s less than 2mm thick.
 The fit is perfect, the button covers work well, and the openings are accurate, though you might struggle with some third-party headphone jacks.

-Cover-Up Woodback Case ($28)
+Cover-Up Woodback Case

 If you’re looking for a simple, fun, personalized case, look no further than Redbubble.
 The company offers a host of options for its thin, lightweight cases.
 The case itself isn’t the strongest you’ll find on the market, but it offers basic protection from scratches and minor drops.
 The real draw here is Redbubble’s endless catalogue of designs, which include geometric owls, quotations, psychedelic images, watercolor inspired lilies, and much more.
 Ranging in price from $22 to $35 or so, these minimal cases won’t break the bank, either.

-Incipio NGP Case ($20)
+Incipio NGP Case

-If you prefer a slim, lightweight case then the NGP is for you.
-It’s made from a malleable, shock absorbing polymer that’s very durable, comfortable to hold, easy to grip, and translucent.
+If you prefer a slim, lightweight case, then the NGP is for you.
+It’s made from a malleable, shock-absorbing polymer that’s very durable, comfortable to hold, easy to grip, and translucent.
 You can pick it up in a wide variety of different colors.
 The button covers are well-defined, making them easy to find without looking, and there are accurate cut-outs for the camera, side switch, and ports.
 There’s also a slight lip around the screen to safeguard it.

-Urban Armor Gear Case ($32)
+Urban Armor Gear Case

 If you want solid, military drop test standard 810G-516.6 coverage for your 6S Plus, then this case from Urban Armor Gear will deliver it.
 The look is industrial, and it does add some bulk, but it’s also very light and practical.
 The black rubber reinforcements and pads absorb impact shock and provide grip to stop it slipping around on surfaces or out of your hand.
 The openings are accurate, the oversized button covers are easy to press, and there’s a good protective lip on the front to safeguard the screen.
 You can pick this up in various colors, including a clear option with a hexagonal design.

 Spigen Ultra Hybrid Bumper Case

 This is a nice, minimalist case from Spigen that combines a malleable TPU bumper in various colors, with a clear, hard polycarbonate back panel.
 It’s a slim case with a simple design.
 The rounded bumper keeps the screen and back panel from touching surfaces and has cut-outs for port access.
 The buttons are marked, but, for most of the color options, there’s no tactile button cover there, you just press the malleable bumper in that spot.
 Because the markings are engraved, you can still feel your way to the volume or power without looking, and it allows Spigen to keep the bumper flush all the way round, which does look quite good.
-Despite the minimalist look, this case does score military drop test standard accreditation at 810G-516.6, which means it should be fine in a typical fall.
+Despite the minimalist look, this case does score military drop-test standard accreditation at 810G-516.6, which means it should be fine in a typical fall.

-Speck MightyShell Case ($55)
+Speck CandyShell Case

-Moshi iGlaze Napa Case ($50)
+Moshi iGlaze Napa Case

-- The best remote car starters for 2020
+- The best protective iPhone cases for 2021

-- The best apps for teachers and educators
+- The best iPhone 11 cases and covers